Original MIDIJACK advantages

 MIDI keyboard, or other MIDI controller.
 The other end of the MIDI

+synthesizer.
 The MIDIJACK is for MIDI input only.
-MIDI notes should be sent to
+MIDI notes should be

 the MIDIJACK one note at a time.
 The MIDIJACK is for analog monosynths